catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

 .. note::

-  Catalyst recommends customers use Ansible >= 2.0 and Shade >= 1.4 with the
+  Catalyst Cloud recommends customers use Ansible >= 2.0 and Shade >= 1.4 with
   Catalyst Cloud.

 Before running the Ansible playbooks, ensure your OpenStack credentials have